jawadhussein462/QUERY-PRODUCT-RANKING/README.md

 ## ✂️ Techniques

-The project uses multiple techniques to rank products based on a multi-lingual query.
-It does so by using three different models: BERT, BM25, and LGBMRanker.
+The project leverages multiple techniques to rank products based on multi-lingual queries, including three models: BERT, BM25, and LGBMRanker.

 `BERT` : used as a cross encoder to evaluate the relevance of a query and product description.
 The query and product description are concatenated and fed into the BERT model, which outputs a score reflecting the relevance.